 Phase 2: Fill out your offering

-Now it is time to start filling out your strategy with more content and also to make sure your website is fully optimised.
-This means enhancing it where you need to, so it is working as effectively as possible.
-You are, after all, going to be driving more traffic to it, so you want to ensure you’re making the most of every potential lead coming your way.
+Now it’s time to start filling out your strategy with more content and also to make sure your website is fully optimised.
+That means enhancing it where you need to, so it’s working as effectively as possible.

 Phase 3: Assess and refine

-By analysing all the data you can get your hands on you will be giving yourself some fantastic insights, so you’re never working blind, or falling into the trap of relying on assumptions.
 You will also be able to check that every penny (and minute of time) that you’re investing is being spent in the right places.
-This will be especially important as you develop your online marketing activity and look to invest more in it.
+This will be especially important as you develop your online marketing activity and look to increase your budgets to invest more in it.

 Phase 4: Eat, sleep, repeat

-You are now in a great place to develop and expand your activity even further.
-Continue with this process.
-Keep increasing and optimising your activities where ever you can, while analysing what the real impact has been so you can make informed decisions.
+You are now in a great place to develop and expand your online lead generation activity even further.
+Keep reviewing, analyzing and improving what you’re doing.
+Continue with this process and keep optimizing your activities where ever you can, while analyzing what the real impact has been, so you can make informed decisions.

 The better and more targeted your online marketing activity is, and the more time and effort you dedicate to doing it, the more results you will get.
-And it will get easier once you’re up and running with it and your bank of content grows.
+And it will get easier once you’re up and running and your bank of content has grown.

-As with anything, there is no magic formula when it comes to finding and securing your ideal leads.
+As with any marketing, there is no magic formula when it comes to finding and securing your ideal leads.
 It really is about playing the long game and not expecting one blog, or one download, to instantly bag you a sale.

 Here are some other points to bear in mind when it comes to online sales lead generation.

-- It needs constant analysis if it’s going to work effectively.
+- The whole process needs constant analysis if it’s going to work effectively

-- It takes around 6-12 months to set it up correctly and fine tune your own online lead generation machine.
+- It takes around 6-12 months to set up an online lead generation strategy correctly and to fine tune it

-- It is hard to prove ROI in the first year but not impossible.
-There will definitely be many invaluable lessons learned along the way.
+- It is hard to prove content marketing ROI in the first year but not impossible and there will be invaluable lessons learned along the way

-- It may seem an expensive way to generate leads but in the long run it will be more affordable and will have a higher ROI than traditional non-website related lead generation methods.
+- It may seem an expensive way to generate leads in the short term, but in the long run, it will be more affordable and will have a higher ROI than traditional non-website related lead generation methods

 - It takes at least one person who is dedicated to doing nothing else but concentrating on online lead generation if you’re going to give it a fair shot.